shopware5/devdocs/source/developers-guide/elasticsearch/index.md

     }
 }
 ```

 Like the `SalesFacetHandler`, the `SalesConditionHandler` implements the `Shopware\Bundle\SearchBundleES\HandlerInterface` to handle parts of the criteria.
 The `supports` function returns `true` if the provided `CriteriaPart` is a `SalesCondition`.

 ```php
 public function supports(CriteriaPartInterface $criteriaPart) {
     return ($criteriaPart instanceof SalesCondition);
 }
 ```

-To filter the result with a from and to value, it is required to add a [`ONGR\ElasticsearchDSL\Filter\RangeFilter`](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-range-filter.html?q=range) in the handle function:
+To filter the result with a `from` and `to` values, it is required to add a [`ONGR\ElasticsearchDSL\Filter\RangeFilter`](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-range-filter.html?q=range) in the handle function:

 ```php
 public function handle(
     CriteriaPartInterface $criteriaPart,